CodeMaster7000/Ping-Host/README.md

 ## Implementation

-Run `python3 Ping Host.py` in a terminal if you have Python 3.
+Run `python3 Ping Host (GUI).py` in a terminal if you have Python 3.

+NOTE: A non-graphical version is also available.
+This can be run with `python3 Ping Host.py`.